|

 Brugmansia x candida 'Double White' (Double White Angel's Trumpet) - Evergreen shrub/tree.
 Sun or shade.
 Moderate water needs.
 Flowers in summer-fall.
 Grows to about 15'x12'.
 This fragrant white-flowered datura is one of a kind.
 The ruffled double flowers are "hose in hose", with each set having a tube to the base of the flower.
 The foliage of this cultivar is easily distinguished from others by its soft gray hairs.
 Thought to be a hybrid between Brugmansia aurea and B. versicolor.
 It benefits from a hard cut back in the spring.
 Will take sun or shade, moderate water.
 Although it is hardy to about 20-25 degrees F., it usually will go semi-deciduous in the winter and have some down time then.
 Angel's Trumpet is one of the common names for Brugmansia, a genus in the Potato Family (Solanaceae) that has 5 species, all from South America.
 Other common names include Belladona and Datura, although the latter is somewhat misleading as Datura is also a genus name to which Brugmansia is closely related.
 The main distinguishing aspect that separates the Brugmansia from the true species of Datura is that the Brugmansia are large shrubs or small trees and the Datura, or Jimsonweeds (a name corrupted from Jamestown weed), are annual or perennial herbs.

-Information displayed on this page about Brugmansia x candida 'Double White' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+This information about Brugmansia x candida 'Double White' displayed is based on research conducted in our horticultural library and from reliable online resources.
+We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.

 |